AmineDjeghri/awesome-os-setup/windows_workflow/README.md

   - wget on Windows terminal: add it to your terminal: https://www.programmersought.com/article/90723524682/

 #### other tools
+- Privacy apps : O&O ShutUp 10: privacy control windows
+- Customize context menu & other stuff :WinAero Tweaker
+- Hide the Windows taskbar (right-click on the taskbar -> taskbar settings-> taskbar behaviour (at the bottom) -> hide automatically the taskbar).
+- DS4Windows: make playstation controllers work on PC: https://github.com/Ryochan7/DS4Windows/releases
+- Pin some folders and drivers, Recycle Bin in the file explorer.
+Fast browsing: right-click on the file explorer in the taskbar to show the shortcut to the pinned folders.
 - <ins>ssh key</ins>: If you have WSL, you can generate an ssh key with `ssh-keygen -t rsa` (when prompted, enter an empty password if you want, key name can stay the same)
 Open file your_home_directory/.ssh/id_rsa.pub (example `C:\Users\AmineDjeghri\.ssh` with your favorite text editor to see the key.
 - <ins>Pycharm Jupyter Notebook</ins>: Use the one provided in Pycharm.
 It provides better autocomplete.